 Every day, people in the developing world struggle to obtain many of the things that most of us in Canada take for granted, like clean water, safe shelter, and basic health care.
 Engineering students can make a difference.
 But to tackle these complex challenges effectively often requires a different mindset and a different set of skills.
-Through the Engineering and Globalization Certificate, and other initiatives, the Centre for Global Engineering aims to develop these capabilities in our students.
-The Certificate offers an innovative curriculum that enables our students to leverage their engineering knowledge and talent for maximal impact on issues of global importance.
+Through the Emphasis in Engineering and Globalization, and other initiatives, the Centre for Global Engineering aims to develop these capabilities in our students.
+The Emphais offers an innovative curriculum that enables our students to leverage their engineering knowledge and talent for maximal impact on issues of global importance.
 We develop the wide range of professional skills necessary to address the evolving technological challenges in an increasingly global society.

 Students must complete the equivalent of two full courses (four half courses) from those listed below, with at least one full course equivalent (or two half courses) chosen from Category A.

 Students can choose from the list of courses below or an approved MEng project course.*

 CIV1399H: Water, Sanitation, Hygiene and Global Health (offered Winter 2017)

 *MEng project course – Students from across the Faculty of Engineering are eligible to pursue an MEng project in their home department.
 If that project is aligned with the CGEN mandate (as deemed by the CGEN Director), the project can be used to satisfy the Category B requirements.
 Interested students are asked to contact CGEN for more information at: email@example.com.

 Students who have completed the requirements of the Global Certificate and wish to obtain their certificate document should contact Cathy Grilo at: firstname.lastname@example.org.